Calorique

 How We Calculate Calories Burned During House Cleaning

-For house cleaning with a MET value of 3.3, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do house cleaning for 30 minutes (0.5 hours), you would burn approximately 120 calories.
+For light cleaning / dusting with a MET value of 2.3, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do house cleaning for 30 minutes (0.5 hours), you would burn approximately 88 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 3.3 for house cleaning represents an average across typical conditions and effort levels.
+The selected MET value of 2.3 for light cleaning / dusting represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 House Cleaning vs. Other Activities